-This is the first installment of our new Cycle Time Breakdown series on the most effective tactics to speed up your development Cycle Time.
+This is the first installment of our Cycle Time Breakdown series on the most effective tactics to speed up your development cycle time.
 The other posts are:

 - Tactics For Reducing Coding Time ← You are here

 - Tactics For Reducing Pull Request Pickup Time

 In this piece, we’ll look at the first part of a development cycle: Coding Time.